kiloutyg/docauposte2/README.md

         a - From a command prompt on a linux desktop environment : xclip -sel clip < ~/.ssh/id_ed25519.pub

-        b - From a remote connection to a server, print it and then copy it with your mouse or CTRL+C or CTRL+SHIFT+C : cat ~/.ssh/id_ed25519.pub
+        b - From a remote connection to a server from a windows computer for example, print it and then copy it with your mouse or CTRL+C or CTRL+SHIFT+C : cat ~/.ssh/id_ed25519.pub

     D - Paste the key in your github account :